auermi/noted/README.md

 # noted
-A note taking app for iOS
+A note taking app for iOS.

+## Features

+* Uses Twitter Fabric for authentication
+* Uses CoreData to store notes and a user object on the device
+* Read, write, update notes
+* Logging out of the app clears all notes from memory

 # License
 The MIT License (MIT)

-Copyright (c) 2016 Michael Auer
+Copyright (c) 2017 Michael Auer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal